Bend Weight Loss Rules Without Breaking Your Diet

 When starting any new food plan, willpower plays a massive role in your success.
 It can be easy to give up and revert back to your old ways simply because it is what you are used to.
 If you are following your new healthy diet down to a T and loving it, then you go girl!
 However, our willpower is not infinite, meaning you can’t go on forever.
 If you are constantly cursing about your diet then you will eventually break it, and in the worst scenario, go out on a full on binge!

 Allowing yourself some room to move when trying to lose weight is how you are going to stay on track and reach your goals.
 It also gives your willpower a break from time to time.
 Now, before you exit this blog here and rush to your nearest burger joint “because Kayla said so”, KEEP READING!
-Allowing yourself room to move means being smart about the choices you make - don’t undo all your progress in one sitting.
+Allowing yourself room to move means being smart about the choices you make, you don’t want to undo your progress in one sitting.
 Follow these tips and you will find sticking to your diet a whole lot easier:

 If you really struggle to get through a week without eating “off limit” foods then cheat meals can be a good way to still have these foods without going overboard or feeling like you are depriving yourself.
 You do not need to have a cheat meal to see progress, but it can be used as a tool to help deal with a new healthy eating schedule from a psychological perspective, which can be stressful for some people.
 Each person is different and you may not feel the need to have a cheat meal which is great, but if you do I think it is important to follow these rules.
 Firstly don’t use food as a reward, this will get you into a bad habit of exercising and eating well only to rely on food as your treat.
 Instead if you have a good week reward yourself with some new gym clothes - who doesn’t love a cute new crop?
 Secondly, limit your cheat meal to once a week.
 There is no point exercising each day only to go home and eat 6 cookies each night as you may not get the results you want this way.
 I recommend setting aside a 30-45 minute window once a week to allow for this cheat meal.
 Setting a specific time limit stops it from becoming a cheat DAY.
 In that 30-45 minute, allow yourself foods you wouldn't normally eat or are higher in calories.
 I have to stress that this is not a time to go out on a full blown binge!
 For example, if you are having pizza eat it with a side salad instead of fries and limit your portions.
 You don’t need to stuff yourself to the point of popping!